MicrosoftDocs/architecture-center/docs/vdc/networking-virtual-datacenter.md

 Any large enterprise needs to define an identity management process that describes the management of individual identities and their authentication, authorization, roles, and privileges within or across the VDC.
 The goals of this process are to increase security and productivity while lowering cost, downtime, and repetitive manual tasks.

-Enterprises and organizations can require a demanding mix of services for different lines of business (LOBs).
+Enterprises and organizations can require a demanding mix of services for different lines of business.
 And employees often have different roles when involved with different projects.
 A VDC requires good cooperation between different teams, each with specific role definitions, to get systems running with good governance.
 The matrix of responsibilities, access, and rights can be complex.
 Identity management in VDC is implemented through [Azure Active Directory (Azure AD)][AAD] and role-based access control (RBAC).

 A directory service is a shared information infrastructure that locates, manages, administers, and organizes everyday items and network resources.
 These resources can include volumes, folders, files, printers, users, groups, devices, and other objects.
 Each resource on the network is considered an object by the directory server.
 Information about a resource is stored as a collection of attributes associated with that resource or object.